 Equipment:

-- Drying Equipment: Tunnel dryers or static dryers with controlled temperature and humidity.
+- Drying Equipment: Tunnel dryers or static dryers of temperature and humidity control.

 Rice Noodles Production